LeoLiangjianbin/LeoLiangjianbin/README.md

 As a student & digital IC engineer, I am working on digital design and verification.
 Here in Github, I will post some of my code and notebooks.

-I am also intesrested in open source IC design, such as RISC-V and openlane.
+My intesrests includes IC design and computer architecture, such as RISC-V architecture and opensource EDA flow.